vvraskin/MonitoringAgent/README.md

  **Network Latency** ( miliseconds )

  - Calculates the amount of time for a package to reach its destination.
- - You can define the ip address, port number and the number of times you want to send the packets, in order to  calculate the latency.
+ - You can define the ip address, port number and the number of times you want to send the packets, in order to  calculate the latency of your network inside the properties file.
- - Config.properties values: PING_IP, PING_PORT, PING_LOOP
+ - Config.properties file values: PING_IP, PING_PORT, PING_LOOP

 **Free Disk Space**( Mb )

  - Number of unallocated Mb on the host.
- - You can define the filesystem rooth path inside the properties file.
+ - You can define the host rooth path inside the properties file, for the metric calculation.
- - Config.properties values: FS_ROOT
+ - Config.properties file value: FS_ROOT

 **Average rate of transmitted/received bytes** ( kBytes/sec )